galactic-forensics/iniabu/docs/intro.rst

    $ pip install iniabu

-Alternatively you can install the inabu project directly from GitHub.
+Alternatively you can install the ``iniabu`` project directly from GitHub.
 To do so, type in your terminal:

 .. code-block:: console